pryre/robin/documents/CALIBRATION.md

 To perform a accelerometer calibration:
 1. Place the autopilot on a flat surface, with the Z-axis pointing down (in the NED frame)
-2. Hold the device steady, then issue the calibration command (for MAVROS: `rosrun mavros mavcmd long 241 0 0 0 0 1 0 0`)
+2. Hold the device steady, then issue the calibration command:
+   - MAVROS: `rosrun mavros mavcmd long 241 0 0 0 0 1 0 0`
+   - QGCS Widget: Press `Send accelerometer calibration command`
 3. Repeat step 2, following the instructions sent back from the autopilot
 4. The calibration should only take a few seconds per axis, but it will need to be done for each axis, in both directions